RSE-AI-for-Net-Zero/ae_datastore_lxc/README.md

+Up to now I've found no way to configure LXC and/or dnsmasq to produce predictable container IP addresses and there are several places where these are hard-coded into the scripts.
+Please bear this in mind.

 ### For all services
 1. Check image env vars in `create_container.sh` (`DISTR`, `RELEA` and `ARCHE`)
 2. Check the base config `lxc_config.conf` - this is currently set-up for default lxc networking via `lxcbr0`